so-normie/the-vault/the-vault/src/🔴 Academic/📚 Educational Resource/🗒️ Obsidian/Misc. Notes.md

 <br>﹈<br>^1700212810070

 ﹇<br>
-How to manually install a plugin?
+Generally, in the context of Obsidian plugin development, how can one manually install a plugin?

 #card-reverse

-Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/your-plugin-id/`
+Simply copy over the `main.js`, `styles.css`, and `manifest.json` files of the plugin to your vault’s `.obsidian/plugins/your-plugin-id/` directory.

 ⌂
 <br>﹈<br>^1700212810077